-Ecological overhaul of Swiss economy heads for clear vote defeat
+Swiss voters reject green overhaul of economy

+The final rejection was even heftier than pre-vote surveys had predicted: in the end, 69.8% of voters rejected the “environmental responsibility initiative”, and not one of the country’s 26 cantons came out in favour.
+Turnout was around 38%, well below the average of 45%.

+Support was likely confined to left-wing and ecological circles, gfs.bern’s Lukas Golder told Swiss public television, SRF, on Sunday.
+Among other voter groups, however, there was clearly no appetite for such a “drastic” proposal – even if climate and the environment remain important issues for many, Golder said.

-The initiative, brought by the youth section of the left-wing Green Party, called for a constitutional amendment requiring the Swiss economy to respect “planetary boundaries” – a scientific concept of thresholds beyond which nature can no longer regenerate itself.
+The initiative, brought by the youth section of the Green Party, had called for a constitutional amendment requiring the Swiss economy to respect “planetary boundaries” – a scientific concept of thresholds beyond which nature can no longer regenerate itself.

-To achieve this, factors such as CO2 emissions, biodiversity loss and water usage would have to be seriously curbed.
-Backers of the initiative – including the left-wing Social Democrats and a coalition of NGOs – did not lay out concrete measures for exactly how this would be done, although they hinted that big industry and the ultra-rich would bear the brunt.
-Ultimately, parliament would have to work out a plan of action within ten years, the text specified.
+To achieve this, things like CO2 emissions, biodiversity loss and water usage would have to have been seriously curbed – for example, the country would have had to decrease its per capita carbon footprint by over 90%, Greenpeace Switzerland estimated.

+Backers of the idea, including the left-wing Social Democrats and a coalition of NGOs, did not concretely say how all this would have been achieved, though they said it should be done in a “socially acceptable” way and within a ten-year timeframe.
+Parliament would have been responsible for working out the details.
-Opponents – the government and a majority in parliament – argued that the initiative would be ruinous for the economy.
-The scale of the changes would effectively turn Switzerland into a developing economy, some critics said.
-The government also raised the possibility of companies moving abroad to escape the new rules, taking jobs with them.
-Consumers would also suffer, according to the government.
-“Much of what makes up the standard of living in Switzerland today would have to be given up,” it warned.

 More